Get essential business equipment to keep your operations running smoothly.

 - Commercial loan or equipment loan.
 This is probably the type of finance most borrowers are familiar with.
 As a secured loan, the asset you wish to buy will be used as security for the loan.
 This means that you own the item in question and can claim any interest charges and depreciation of the asset as tax deductions.

 - Finance lease A finance lease involves a lender purchasing the asset you want and then renting it out to a business for an agreed period.
-You can choose from flexible repayment terms to match your budget, while the lease payments you make are usually tax deductible.
+You can choose from flexible repayment terms to fit your budget, while the lease payments you make are usually tax deductible.

 How do I compare lenders that provide equipment finance?